 May 2016 Update

-BBEdit 11 now has the ability to open and edit Office files directly, avoiding all of the above hassle.
+BBEdit 11 now has the ability to open and edit Office files directly, avoiding all of the above hassle when editing in macOS.
 However, you still have to be a little careful about your working procedure:

 Make your edits and save.
 It’s not necessary to linearize the XML.
 The Office program will do that anyway the first time you save it.
 However, if you like to leave things exactly the way you found them, click in from of the first line of content (after the header line), choose Markup>Utilities>Format… again, change the Mode to Compact and click on the Format button.
-Save the file and test.
+Save the file and test your editing in macOS.

 Font themes are one of the simpler theme elements in Open Office XML, but for some baffling reason, Mac Office users can’t create one.
 It’s odd enough that the only Mac program that can create a color theme is PowerPoint, but even it can’t provide an escape from Calibri and Arial!
 So I’m going to show you how to do it on your own.